 - The resident mistress of this.
-For reference: She meets Penny for the very first time on the first floor of Penny's apartment, and after asking what Beverly does, they're on the third floor.
+For reference: She meets Penny for the very first time on the first floor of the gang's apartment building, and after asking what Beverly does, they're on the third floor.
 By the time they get to Leonard's apartment (fourth floor), she has reduced Penny to tears.

 - Subverted when against Mary Cooper.
 Beverly was unable to get anything on Mary Cooper.

 - Narcissist: Played With.
 She like to show off her intelligence and was bothered by her husband's affair despite clearly not caring for the man, and was apparently unhappy about not being invited to her son's wedding despite showing no interest in his life (and not inviting him to her 60th birthday), implying an unhealthy ego and sense of self-importance.
 However, she takes no pride or pleasure in her children's accomplishments and apparently doesn't believe in people flattering her.

 - Not So Different: With Mary, shockingly.
 Despite the two ladies' different beliefs, personalities, and parenting styles, Mary shares with Beverly the habit of having a favorite child (Mary for Sheldon and Beverly for Leonard's brother and sister) and if they're successful.
 In the Young Sheldon episode "An 8-Bit Princess and a Flat Tire Genius", Mary is not appreciative towards Georgie's new job with tires, instead focusing more on academics, which is what makes her and Beverly similar.

 - Not So Stoic: